katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 }, scope);
 ```

-### Check wether a notification with an ID was triggered
+### Check whether a notification with an ID was triggered
 To check if a notification with an ID was triggered, the `notification.local.isTriggered` interface can be used.<br>
 The method takes the ID of the local notification as an argument and a callback function to be called with the result.
-Optional the scope of the callback can be assigned too.
+Optional: the scope of the callback can be assigned too.

-#### Further informations
+#### Further information
-- See [getTriggeredIds][gettriggeredIds] of how to retrieve a list of IDs of all scheduled local notifications.
+- See [getTriggeredIds][gettriggeredIds] to retrieve a list of IDs for all scheduled local notifications.

 ```javascript
 window.plugin.notification.local.isTriggered(id, function (isTriggered) {